katsuyoshi/iunittest/ReadMe.txt

 In iUnitTest application, all methods whose name start with 'test' in classes inherited from IUTTest will be run as test cases.

+opencode:
+opencode is a service to show a source code.
+If you run with opencode, when you touch the failure cell, iUnitTest send a source code information to it.
+Then failure code appear on Xcode.
+It works running on iPhone simulator.

 * Requirement